Linuxfabrik/monitoring-plugins/check-plugins/huawei-dorado-power/README.md

                         The output is as long as those answers are, so this is a debugging aid rather than something to leave switched on.
+  --warning-temperature WARN_TEMPERATURE
+                        WARN threshold in degrees Celsius.
+Off by default, because a healthy operating temperature depends on the power module model and on where the array stands.
+                        Example: `--warning-temperature=45`

 Documentation:
 https://linuxfabrik.github.io/monitoring-plugins/check-plugins/huawei-dorado-power/